Today, technologies are developing at a fast pace, and both private individuals and businesses adopt them to accommodate their needs.

 - Allows to increase the overall efficiency of a network

 - A VLAN is a subcategory of VPN.
-VPN is a technology offering a secure connection for data transmission over the Internet.
+VPN is a technology that creates a virtual tunnel for secure data transmission over the Internet.

 - A VPN is a more advanced but more costly option since it provides encryption and anonymization.
-A VLAN is great for splitting your network into logical parts for better management, but it doesn’t provide any of those security features a VPN does.
+A VLAN is great for splitting a network into logical parts for better management, but it doesn’t provide any of those security features a VPN has.

-- A VLAN reduces the need for routers and expenses on their deployment.
+- A virtual local area network reduces the need for routers as well as expenses on router deployment.
 A VPN increases the overall efficiency of a network.

-- A VPN operates in insecure virtual environments.
-A VLAN is usually used to connect two persons when one of them can’t establish an external connection (outside of the VLAN).
+- A VPN operates in an insecure online environment.
+A VLAN is usually used to connect two devices when one of the devices can’t establish an external connection (outside of the VLAN).
 It requires special permission prior to granting access.